neuralprobe/my-digital-garden/_notes/HP) Memory Hierarchy Design.md

 ---

-## Fifth Opt.: Critical Word First and Early Restart to Reduce Miss Penalty
+## \#5.
+Critical Word First and Early Restart to Reduce Miss Penalty

 - Idea: Don't wait for the full block to be loaded